Integration with Angular

 import { Booking } from '@dhx/trial-booking';

-In this tutorial you can see how to configure the trial version of Booking.
+This tutorial uses the trial version of Booking.

 Set the container and initialize Booking